Skip to content

 Many people of the Northern USSR and Siberia had no written language until 1932.
 The NIANIS institute was the only link researchers had to these indigenous populations and their staff directed the first textbooks, political literature and propaganda written in a myriad of Northern languages.
 Production of the works was in partnership with the Prosveshchenie (Enlightenment) Publishing House of Leningrad.

 Kalmyks are traditionally a Buddhist, nomadic people of Mongolia who migrated to Russia in the 1600s.
 They formed a khanate that was taken over by the Russian Empire.
-There are two divisions of Kalmyks, the Western Mongol or, Oryad (Oirat) division and the Eastern counterpart that settled in the Crimean region.
-In 1920, the All-Russian Executive Committee (VTsIK) provided the Kalmyks with an autonomous region and in 1936 that region became the Kalmyk Autonomous Soviet Socialist Republic (KASSR).
-During the Second World War, the Soviet Government deported the entire population of Kalmyks to Siberia under the accusation they supported Axis armies.
-The Soviet Union ultimately dissolved the KASSR and Kalmyks were scattered throughout the world.
-In the post-Stalinist period, they were allowed to return to the Soviet Union and in 1958, the KASSR was reconstituted.
+There are two divisions of Kalmyk populations: the Western Mongol or Oryad (Oirat) division, and its Eastern counterpart that settled in the Crimean region.

 PP 593 is an Uzbek language poster from the Collection highlighting the Jadid (new) Uzbek alphabet.
 The Uzbek alphabet was created by Soviet linguists in the 1920s during a Latinization program that converted almost all Central Asian alphabets in the USSR.
+The program was later reversed in favor of a Cyrillic-based alphabet.

 PP 667 is a Yakut language poster from the Collection.
 The Yakut people speak Saha Tyla, a Turkic language.
 It was the principal language spoken in the Yakutia region until the mid-twentieth century.
 During the Russian Civil War, the Soviet government established the Yakut Autonomous Soviet Socialist Republic (YaASSR) and Soviet linguists were sent there to develop alphabets and grammatical descriptions of native Siberian languages.
 Yakut was studied in northern language departments at universities in select Siberian cities.

-Yakutian population [was] formed before the 15th century, from a small group of settlers from the Cis-Baïkal region [Eastern Siberia] and a small number of women from different South Siberian origins.
-The genetic characteristics of the Yakuts were well established in the Central Yakutian population during the 15th century, even if there was a small loss in genetic variation during the last two centuries associated with stochastic processes or other phenomena.
-Russian influence in Yakutia extends back to the mid-1600s when Imperial Russia established a fort at the modern-day capital city of Yakutsk.
-Gold and fur in the region fueled Russian expansionism into the early 1900s.
 Due to geographic isolation, many indigenous communities in the Soviet Union (including Yakutia) had no written languages.
 The Soviet linguistic program was broadened after 1925 when a People's of the North Institute (NIANIS) was established.
 NIANIS was the Soviet educational link to indigenous populations in the USSR and its staff directed implementation of the first textbooks, political literature and propaganda in what was then classified as Northern peoples' languages.
 In 1917, Yakut linguist Semyon A. Novgorodov created a Latin-based alphabet along with the first alphabetic book in Saha Tyla language.
 By 1922, the Soviet of People's Commissars of Yakutia (YaASSR) passed a resolution introducing Saha Tyla in the republic's schools.
 Soviet authorities subsequently published a magazine and the first Yakut-printed newspaper, Kyym (Spark), both in 1923.
 In 1939, Saha Tyla script was changed from Latin-based to Cyrillic as part of Joseph Stalin's orthographic and educational reforms throughout the Soviet Union.
 Cyrillic was used to correspond with the Russian alphabet and to also demonstrate, unity, brotherhood and Stalinist comradeship.
 In 1990, the YaASSR declared itself an autonomous republic, independent from the USSR.
 In 2000, the Russian government created the Far East Federal District which includes Yakutia and in that same year, Yakutia's president issued a decree making English mandatory in school.

 PP 604 is a Tatar language poster from the Collection.
 This poster utilizes the reformed Janalif alphabet brought about after the Soviet-led Latinization program (the Unified Turkic Latin Alphabet) that converted almost all USSR Central Asian alphabets.
 The central design element of the poster is the alphabet table (enlarged below) that carries forward the main theme.
 Published by the "Kazan Janalif Society", the poster was designed around 1927 by Nikolai Kronevald who based his work on a design by Faik Tagirov.
 Tagirov was a book and typeface designer and a proponent of Tatar alphabet Latinization.
 By 1927, Tagirov and his artistic comrade Alexandra Korobkova were designing Tatar-language literature in Moscow.
 Although Tagirov was a Kazan-based artist, he spent the majority of his life in Moscow owing to the fact he studied at VKhUTEIN (Higher Art and Technical Institute).